leonaldopasaribu/movlix/README.md

 # Movlix

-List of movies.
-There is a list of movies currently showing in theaters, popular, top rated and upcoming movies.
-This app using [The Movie Database (TMDB) API](https://developer.themoviedb.org/).
+This project is a dynamic web application developed using the Angular framework, designed to showcase a list of items in an interactive and user-friendly manner.
+The app provides a seamless user experience through its responsive design and smooth navigation.

 ![screely-1692581541764](https://github.com/leonaldopasaribu/movlix/assets/51619445/b1074ac1-297d-45d4-bbbb-a9b67200ccd0)